 A little over 80% of Americans this year will receive a tax refund.
 If you’re one of those individuals, receiving a tax refund can be a little bit like Christmas, your birthday, or if you’re really lucky an unexpected bonus at work.

 Of course, everyone’s needs and wants are different.
 Some will focus on more of the short-term, one-time opportunities that a tax refund provides.
-However, if you’re interested in taking more of a long-term approach to using your tax refund, here are three unpopular ways to spend your refund to improve your financial picture in the future.
+However, if you’re interested in taking more of a long-term approach to spending your tax refund, here are three unpopular ways to spend your refund to improve your financial picture in the future.

 #1.
 Fine-Tune Your Debt and Savings Plan